Skyscanner/backpack/packages/bpk-scrim-utils/readme.md

 - `onClose` should be set as the `onClick` action on a button or a link
 - `isIphone` can be used to apply iPhone only styles or behaviour, as it has different scrolling behaviour

-`contentClassName` can be used to apply styles to the full-screen container into which the enriched component is inserted (eg. `display: flex` or `display: grid`)
+`containerClassName` can be used to apply styles to the full-screen container into which the enriched component is inserted (eg. `display: flex` or `display: grid`)

 ### Props